robertklep/nefit-easy-client/README.md

 ### Demo

-There's an example script provided that will show the current temperature as detected by the Easy, as well as the temperature to which it's set.
+There's an example script provided that will show temperatures (current, set and outside) and system pressure.

 You need to provide the following information before the client can connect to the backend: